lukso-network/docs/docs/networks/mainnet/running-a-node.md

 :::

 Visit the official [Deposit Launchpad](https://deposit.mainnet.lukso.network/) and cautiously go through the process of generating deposit keys.
-Then continue depositing your LYXt to them.
+Then continue either depositing your LYXe (genesis validator) or LYX (regular validator) to them.

 Within the LUKSO CLI, import your keys and start the node with the validator functionality.
 Make sure your working directory has been initialized and the blockchain clients installed.